 Its frameless design provides better immersion and at the bottom of the display, there is a Brightness Intelligence feature from where you can adjust brightness according to the lighting around you.
 For eye care, it comes with Flicker-Free, Low Blue Light, and Colour Weakness features that help reduce strain on the eyes.

-The resolution is 1440p that displays more pixels and the monitor also comes with Asus Eye Care technology that you will need for long operation.
+The resolution is 1440p which displays more pixels and the monitor also comes with Asus Eye Care technology that you will need for long operation.
 Its flicker-free and low blue-light technologies reduce strain on the eyes and its bezel-less design makes it a more immersive monitor.

 Best Eye Care Gaming Monitors

 If you are a gamer and play straight for several hours, then eye strain will be common.
 It’s common among children more than adults and parents should moderate their playing time as well as how they are playing.
-To avoid any kind of discomfort to the eyes, neck or back, it is recommended that the gaming monitor should be ergonomic.
+To avoid any kind of discomfort to the eyes, neck, or back, it is recommended that the gaming monitor should be ergonomic.

-The monitor should also come with flicker-free, low blue-light and anti-glare properties to avoid eye strain.
+The monitor should also come with flicker-free, low blue light, and anti-glare properties to avoid eye strain.
 On top of that anti-glare or blue-cut glasses will help a lot.
 The following gaming monitors come with all these properties-

 MSI Optix G24C6P is a great budget gaming monitor that comes with 1080p resolution on a 24-inch VA panel.
 It features a 144Hz refresh rate and 1ms response time that is perfect for fast-paced gaming.
 It has got a solid and sturdy structure that allows it to maintain its ergonomics and comes with all the necessary features you would need for reducing eye strain.

-These include eye care technologies such as flicker-free, non-glare screen and low blue-light technologies.
+These include eye care technologies such as flicker-free, non-glare screens, and low blue-light technologies.
 Along with that you can adjust its height or tilt it according to your own comfort.
 Moreover, it comes with a 1500R curved display that is perfect for gaming immersion and all this under $200 is a deal-breaker.

 Asus VG278QR is a highly ergonomic monitor that comes with an adjustable height stand, swivel, pivot, and tilting properties.
-It is although not curved but the ergonomic design makes it ideal for long hours of gaming.
+It is not curved but the ergonomic design makes it ideal for long hours of gaming.
 The display is bezel-less and features full HD resolution on a TN panel that is super fast with a refresh rate of 165Hz.

 It comes with a 0.5ms response time that is currently the best you can get and its Nvidia GSync feature will make your gaming experience tear-free.
 This is a must-buy for serious gamers who love to game for 2-4 hours straight and don’t want their eyes hurt after such a long use.

 If you think you are ready to go, then you might miss a few things that will help you work more efficiently.
-Sometimes doing exactly as mentioned in this post might still not get everything work as you would want.
-So, there are a couple of things you need to fix if you don’t want to regret later.
+Sometimes doing exactly as mentioned in this post might still not get everything to work as you would want.
+So, there are a couple of things you need to fix if you don’t want to regret it later.